School Meals and Milk

 Meals are paid for weekly on Monday mornings.
 The correct money should be placed in an envelope with the child's name and class clearly marked on it and it is to be placed in the zipped envelope in the classroom at morning registration.
-Meal price £1.65 per day (£8.25 each week).
+With effect from 1st January 2019 the meal price is £1.80 per day (£9.00 each week).
 If you wish to pay by cheque, please make it payable to "Bradford Council ", and write the cheque card number on the back of the cheque.

 Children may bring a packed lunch.
 A drink of water is given to all children regardless of whether they have a dinner or bring a packed lunch.

 If your child is going to be late and you still wish to order a dinner for your child, please ring and let us know as soon as possible.

 It is expected that pupils will respond positively to all lunchtime staff as they would any other member of staff.
 They deal with all lunchtime matters including first aid.

 Children who cannot play safely at lunchtime will be asked to go home for their dinner.

 Meal price correct January 2019

 Free Meals top

 FREE SCHOOL MEAL ENTITLEMENT Please apply to Bradford Council or see contact information below.

 Free School Meals pays for a school lunch for your child.